gremezov/seqgen/README.md

 # seqgen
-ATmega328P-based Sequence Generator (generates user-inputted sequences of digital pulses)
+ATmega328P-based Sequence Generator.
+This device works by generating user-inputted sequences of digital pulses.
+It was created for usage in the Telecom Laboratory at Rangsit University.

 This repository contains both the firmware (Arduino code) as well as the KiCad files for the schematic as well as the PCB.